-2.4.1 Global targets for the Decade of Action UN Resolutions
+2.4.1 Global targets for the Decade of Action

-In response to the global crisis of road traffic injury as emerging economies motorise, the UN General Assembly resolution 64/255 of March 2010 proclaimed 2011-2020 the Decade of Action for road safety.
-It stated that a global goal should stabilize and then reduce the forecasted level of global road fatalities by 2020.
-A specific target, although not formally adopted by the UN, was identified by the UN Road Safety Coordination Committee in a Global Plan (UNRSC, 2011).
-This target was to be achieved by increasing activities conducted at national, regional and global levels with the focus primarily on national and local action.

-UN Resolution 64/255, requested the World Health Organization and the United Nations regional commissions, in cooperation with the United Nations Road Safety Collaboration and other stakeholders, to prepare a Plan of Action for the Decade as a guiding document to support the implementation of its objectives.
-In addition, Resolution 64/255 invited the World Health Organization and the United Nations regional commissions to coordinate regular monitoring, within the framework of the United Nations Road Safety Collaboration, of global progress towards meeting the targets identified in the plan of action through global status reports on road safety and other appropriate monitoring tools.
+In response to the global crisis of road traffic injury as emerging economies motorise, the UN General Assembly resolution 64/255 of March 2010 proclaimed 2011-2020 the Decade of Action for road safety, with a 'global goal of stabilizing and then reducing the forecasted level of global road fatalities by 2020' by increasing activities conducted at national, regional and global levels with the focus primarily on national and local action.
+Resolution 64/255, requested the World Health Organization and the United Nations regional commissions, in cooperation with the United Nations Road Safety Collaboration and other stakeholders, to prepare a Plan of Action for the Decade as a guiding document to support the implementation of its objectives.
+In addition, Resolution 64/255 invited the World Health Organization stop coordinate regular monitoring, within the framework of the United Nations Road Safety Collaboration, of global progress towards meeting the targets identified in the plan of action through global status reports on road safety and other appropriate monitoring tools.